zyndagj/zyndagj.github.io/_posts/2017-02-06-agave-executionSystem.markdown

 	document.getElementById("outJSON").innerHTML = JSON.stringify(systemJSON, null, 2);
 }
 </script>

-The [CyVerse SDK](https://github.com/cyverse/cyverse-sdk) currently guides developers through the process of creating apps that run on [TACC](https://www.tacc.utexas.edu/) supercomputers, which requires both a TACC account and an active allocation.
-For users without an active allocation, they can request to be added to the [iPlant-Collabs allocation](https://github.com/cyverse/cyverse-sdk/blob/dee56dfbd6e18ef25066a4acec66ba834242b827/docs/iplant-assumptions.md), which allows developers to *prototype* CyVerse applications.
-I stress the word prototype because the iPlant-Collabs allocation is relatively small on purpose to make sure unvetted apps aren't burning away all the compute time allotted for CyVerse.
-This methodology is great to generate new apps, the apps needs to be reviewed and published by administrators before they can be run at scale on CyVerse.
-If a user already has access to a high-performance cluster at their own institution, they can circumvent the constrains of iPlant-Collabs by registering their own [executionSystem](http://developer.agaveapi.co/#execution-systems) to the Agave API and running apps on it from the CyVerse Discovery Environment.

 I am still a student at Indiana University, so I will be registering [Mason](https://kb.iu.edu/d/bbhh) as an *executionSystem* to be used with my CyVerse applications.
 Mason is [available](https://kb.iu.edu/d/bbhh#account) to all